 Ear infections are very common, particularly in children.
-See your GP if they don’t settle in a couple of days.
+See a GP if they don’t settle in a couple of days.

 Check if it’s an ear infection